-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott searches old newspapers to find advertisements that encouraged families to move to other parts of the U.S. for a better life—and shows how these ads can help you better understand the lives your ancestors lived and the decisions they made.
+Introduction: In this article, Scott Phillips searches old newspapers to find advertisements that encouraged families to move to other parts of the U.S. for a better life — and shows how these ads can help you better understand the lives your ancestors lived and the decisions they made.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 As genealogy and family history fans, we all know the concept of “chain migration,” which is loosely defined as the process of immigrants moving from their homeland to new lands and communities, building upon familiar and familial social relationships from the Old Country.
 This certainly was true in the case of many of my immigrant ancestors.

 But what happened once those immigrants got to their destination in the United States?
 While some put down lifelong roots in the community they first arrived in, many moved on to other destinations in America.
 What were some of the influences on these migratory movements within the U.S.?

 Some of the answers can be found in simple newspaper advertisements.
 Just as letters home might have influenced some people to come to the States, once here they were subjected to the constant allure of a better life in other parts of the country.

 Here are some examples of historical newspaper advertisements that influenced our immigrant ancestors’ migrations to other parts of America.

 With the bold headline “Westward, Ho!” this 1845 advertisement tells of a meeting to be held in Napoleon, Arkansas, “to organize a company of emigrants, to remove to California.”